 For example, in tandem with our bold energy reduction goal, the Davey Institute worked with our equipment department to vet new battery-powered equipment.
 In response to growing client interest in water reduction and water efficiency goals, the Davey Institute also led a cross-functional team to develop potential water management services.

 In addition, we are exploring new ways to connect trees and landscapes to the Internet of Things (IoT).
 By incorporating sensors into landscapes, clients in our pilot program could eventually monitor their landscapes in real time through mobile technology.
 Sensors could also alert Davey to issues that enable us to proactively address environmental conditions, plant health and safety.
-We will begin testing landscape IoT technologies in 2018.

 Because innovation is a material topic, Davey is developing an appropriate and meaningful metric, tied to strategic direction and goals, that we can track and use to report progress annually.
 We do not currently have such a metric available.